Thank you for your interest in writing for The ATA Chronicle.

 - Uppercase Committee, Division, or Chapter only when it is part of an official title (e.g., ATA Executive Committee, but not “the Committee is working”).

-- Uppercase official ATA officer and division administrator titles only when they precede a name:
+- Uppercase official titles of ATA officers, directors, committee chairs, and division administrators only when they precede a name.
+Otherwise use:

 - ATA president